AdaGold/video-store-api/README.md

 - `GET /customers?sort=name`: All customers, sorted by name
 - `GET /customers?n=10&p=2`: Customers 10-19, sorted by ID
 - `GET /customers?sort=name&n=10&p=2`: Customers 10-19, sorted by name

+Of course, adding new features means you should be adding new controller tests to verify them.

 Things to note:
 - Sorting by ID is the rails default